Lisbon with Kids: Things to Do and Itinerary for 3 Days

 Things to do in Lisbon on day 1

-- Discover the city with an old tram
+• Explore the city on an old tram

 Up and down on the Elevator

-While older kids may not find this as exciting, younger children can certainly be enthralled by a funicular ride.
+While older kids might not find it thrilling, younger children love a funicular ride.

-We recommend taking a trip on the Elevador da Bica or the Elevador da Glória.
-By the way, you can also use the Navegante card for these rides.
+We suggest the Elevador da Bica or the Elevador da Glória.
+You can also use the Navegante card for these rides.

 Discover the city with an Old Tram

-Taking a tram was seriously one of the biggest highlights for our little ones.
-They were super fascinated by the old, rickety trams!
+Riding a tram was one of our kids’ favorite experiences.
+They were fascinated by the old, rickety trams!

-Sure, the most famous one is tram line 28E, which winds its way through the narrow streets of Alfama.
-But the 28E is always super packed, which isn’t the best when you’ve got kids with you.
+The most famous is tram line 28E, which winds through the narrow streets of Alfama.
+But the 28E is always packed, which isn’t ideal with little ones.

-So, we suggest hopping on at the end station Campo Ourique (Prazeres) to score a guaranteed seat.
-At the other terminus, Martim Moniz, you’ll often find a long line of tourists, making it way more difficult.
+We recommend hopping on at Campo Ourique (Prazeres) for a guaranteed seat.
+At the other end, Martim Moniz, you’ll find long lines of tourists.

-As another option, you can try lines 12E and 25E.
-They also use the old-school trams, but they’re usually less crowded.
-Plus, let’s be honest, the kids probably don’t care which route they take.
+Another option is lines 12E and 25E.
+They use the old trams too but are usually less crowded.
+And honestly, kids don’t care which line they ride.

 Jardim do Estrela: the most beautiful playground in Lisbon

-Playgrounds are hard to come by in downtown Lisbon.
-That’s because the city is packed with buildings and there’s not much open space.
-A really big and nice playground is in Jardim Da Estrela.
+Playgrounds are rare to find in downtown Lisbon.
+The city is dense and open spaces are limited.
+A really big and fun playground can be found in Jardim da Estrela.

-The Jardim do Estrela is one of our favorite hidden gems in Lisbon.
-This park isn’t just gorgeous, but it’s also awesome for kids.
+Jardim do Estrela is one of our favorite hidden gems in Lisbon.
+The park is not only beautiful but also perfect for kids.

-There’s a pond where you can check out ducks and turtles, and it’s got the biggest and coolest playground near the center.
+There’s a pond where you can watch ducks and turtles, plus the largest and most exciting playground near the center.

-Most other playgrounds in Lisbon are usually tiny and only have 1-2 things to play on.
-For example, there’s one right next to the Time Out Market – a great spot to eat in Lisbon, by the way.
+Most other playgrounds in Lisbon are tiny, usually just 1-2 play structures.
+For instance, there’s a small one right next to the Time Out Market—a great place to grab a bite in Lisbon.

 Things to do in Lisbon on day 2